adamarla/find-political-donors/README.md

 The raw input is read in using a fixed size buffer and only the information required to calculate medians and produce the reports is kept in memory.

+## Dependencies
-Dependencies - They are all in the build file so should not have to worry about them.
+They are all in the build file so should not have to worry about them

-  To Compile
+  ### To Compile
   - Gradle 4.1 (earlier might also work, but I haven't tried)
   - Kotlin 1.1.50 (or later)
   - JDK 1.8

-  To Run
+  ### To Run
   - Gradle 4.1
   - Java 8 runtime

+## Run Instructions
-Run Instructions - The run.sh script includes a call to compile
+The run.sh script includes a call to compile

-  To Run -
+  ### To Run
-  The run script is configured to run from top-level project directory [PROJECT_ROOT]$ ./run.sh
+  The run script is configured to run from top-level project directory
+  [PROJECT_ROOT]$ ./run.sh

-  To Test -
+  ### To Test
   Test script has been modified to work as shown
   [PROJECT_ROOT]$ cd insight_testsuite
   [PROJECT_ROOT]/insight_testsuite$ ./run_tests.sh